-Tips & Tricks - Groovy conditions in a process
+Tips & tricks - Groovy conditions in the process

-In the "Processes" module, conditions can be controlled using Groovy, thereby making it possible to react to request values, among other things.
-In the example application, which you can download here as of Intrexx version 12.0.0 and import as usual with the process that is also included, a release is to be triggered by clicking on a button and the data record is to be saved.
-Another button, the "Cancel release" button, removes the release and saves the record as well.
+In the "Processes" module, conditions can be controlled with Groovy and thus also react to request values, among other things.
+In the example application, which you can download here from Intrexx version 12.0.0 and import as usual with the included process, a release should be triggered by clicking on a button and the data record should be saved.
+Another button, the "Cancel release" button, removes the release and also saves the data record.

-The included process is disabled during import.
-To test the example application, activate the process after the import is finished.
+The included process is deactivated during import.
+To test the sample application, activate the process after the import.

 In the example application, the "Release" button is configured with the "Save" action and the "rq_action" parameter. "rq_action" is given the static value "release".

-The "Unrelease" button is also configured with the "Save" action and the "rq_action" parameter. rq_action is given the static value "notReleased" here.
+The "Cancel release" button is also configured with the "Save" action and the "rq_action" parameter. rq_action is given the static value "notReleased".

-In the process, the data group event handler responds to the addition or modification of the record.
+In the process, the data group event handler reacts to the insertion or modification of the data set.

 if (g_request.containsKey('rq_action'))